Computational-Plant-Science/3D_model_reconstruction_demo/README.md

 - `computationalplantscience/dirt3d-reconstruction-cpu`: uses colmap for sparse model reconstruction, then VSFM for dense
 - `computationalplantscience/dirt3d-reconstruction-gpu`: uses colmap for both sparse and dense models

-## Reconstructing a 3D point cloud from an image set on a machine with GPUs
+## Reconstructing a 3D point cloud with GPUs

 ### Docker